Skip to main content

 CFC through IHSS Usually yes Families who want agency payroll, training, and backup Local CMA You must use an approved IHSS agency that serves your county

-EBD waiver plus CFC Indirectly yes Seniors who need Medicaid long-term care and extra waiver services County office + local CMA Financial rules and paperwork are heavier
+EBD waiver plus CFC Indirectly yes Seniors who need Medicaid long-term care and extra waiver services County office and local CMA Financial rules and paperwork are heavier

 Colorado FAMLI It pays the worker on leave, not the senior’s caregiver budget Working adult children who need temporary income while helping a relative FAMLI Short-term wage replacement, not ongoing home care pay